 What We Believe, and What We Teach

 Summer youth camp is an American tradition.
-So many youth around the United States attend some kind of camp each summer.
-So what makes Wisconsin Christian Youth Camp different?
+Youth all around the United States attend some kind of camp each summer.
+So, what makes Wisconsin Christian Youth Camp different?

-Campers at WCYC participate in Bible classes, singing, and devotionals, but much of what we do each day to teach and learn about Jesus is through demonstration.
-The staff members know that the best way to teach about God’s love is leading by example.
-We are people who seek to live out what we teach.
+That spiritual focus directly impacts the campers at WCYC, as well.
+We hold Bible classes, singing sessions, and devotionals each day.
+We also communicate the Gospel message through demonstration.
+The staff members know that the best way to teach about God’s love is by example.
+We are people who seek to humbly, yet confidently, live what we teach.
 In the midst of all of the fun, our counselors work hard at demonstrating Jesus to campers, whether that is encouraging campers while relaxing with them on the swing or leading a group on a swimming expedition.

 Our goal is to give them an experience of God’s care for them that is exciting and memorable.

-What we teach in our Bible classes varies a little bit based on the age group of the sessions (campers range from 9 to 18 years old), but it always revolves around the life of Jesus and the message of God’s love for all people that is found throughout the Bible
+What we teach in our Bible classes varies, based on the age group of the sessions (campers range from 9 to 18 years old).
+But it always revolves around the life of Jesus and the message of God’s love for all people that is found throughout the Bible.

 We believe and teach that God sent his son, Jesus, to live a life of compassion and care, which led to his death and resurrection.
 Through the death of Jesus, God offers forgiveness and renewal.